Torsors in super-symmetry: Shifting to the Hopf-algebra world

+In what follows until the end of this subsection we let $H$ be a Hopf super-algebra which may not be finitely generated.

-The notion of smoothness for super-algebras (over $k$) is generalized to the one for super-algebras over a fixed super-algebra, or for those super-algebras on which $H$-co-acts.
+The notion of smoothness for super-algebras (over $k$) is generalized to the notion for super-algebras over a fixed super-algebra and, moreover, for those super-algebras on which $H$-co-acts.
 For the latter we use the word ``$H$-smooth", as follows.

-\begin{definition} Given an algebra morphism $R \to S$ in $\M^H$, $S$ is said to be $H$-\emph{smooth over} $R$, if every $R$-algebra surjection onto $S$ in $\M^H$ with nilpotent kernel splits, or equivalently, if given an $R$-algebra surjection $A \to B$ in $\M^H$ with nilpotent kernel, every $R$-algebra morphism $S \to B$ in $\M^H$ can factor through $A$ by some algebra morphism $S \to A$ in $\M^H$. \end{definition}
+\begin{definition} Let us be given an algebra morphism $R \to S$ in $\M^H$.
+We say that $S$ is $H$-\emph{smooth over} $R$, if given a surjective $R$-algebra morphism $A \to B$ in $\M^H$ with nilpotent kernel, every $R$-algebra morphism $S \to B$ in $\M^H$ factors through $A$ by some $R$-algebra morphism $S \to A$ in $\M^H$.
+The condition is equivalent to saying that every surjective $R$-algebra morphism in $\M^H$ that maps onto $S$ and has nilpotent kernel necessarily splits, as is seen by a familiar augment using pull-backs; see the proof of \cite[Proposition 9.3.3]{Wei}, for example.
+Here one should notice that the category of $R$-algebras in $\M^H$ has pull-backs. \end{definition}

-We will use the word, in fact, when $R$ such as above is trivial as an $H$-super-comodule.
+We will use the word, when $R$ such as above is trivial as an $H$-super-comodule (and, moreover, for applications in the sequel, when $R \to S$ is an inclusion and $R\subset S^{\mathrm{co} H}$).